ismaelbalaghni/buildenv/doc/cli.md

 run command in build environment

 positional arguments:
-  CMD         Command and arguments to be executed in build environment
+  CMD         command and arguments to be executed in build environment

 optional arguments:
   -h, --help  show this help message and exit